In Search of Souks

 The ultra-modern and expensive Beirut Souk…ick

 I took the local bus to Byblos a week later on a perfectly sunny day.
 Not only does Byblos have old souks, but it also has an old citadel (castle) and some ruins to climb around.
 But I’m not really a ruin person – I’m a market person – so I was poised to see my old souks.
-The bus let me off by the busy highway and I wandered into town going by lots of storefronts, but nothing that looked like a souk.
-Eventually, I found a map (the one pictured at the beginning of this post)…which did me no good; but I did decipher a general direction and walked that way.
-The asphalt streets slowly changed over to cobblestones and the buildings were made of stone with nice new shutters; I felt like I was going in the right direction.
+The bus let me off by the busy highway, and I wandered into town, going by lots of storefronts but nothing that looked like a souk.
+Eventually, I found a map (the one pictured at the beginning of this post)…which did me no good, but I did decipher a general direction and walked that way.
+The asphalt streets slowly changed over to cobblestones, and the buildings were made of stone with nice new shutters; I felt like I was going in the right direction.

 Discover the food of Lebanon

-I turned the corner and there they were….the souks of Byblos…full of tourist crap.
+I turned the corner, and there they were….the souks of Byblos…full of tourist crap.
 Postcards, t-shirts, backgammon games, wooden boxes, lace tablecloths, and dorky Arabic hats; my heart sank.
 Clearly, this used to be where the old local souks were, but they had redone the area to be a tourist souk.
-I walked through the souk dejected as people tried to get me to buy trinkets, when all I really wanted to see was a butcher cutting up some insides of a cow, or men yelling at me in Arabic their latest prices on oranges.
+I walked through the souk dejected as people tried to get me to buy trinkets when all I really wanted to see was a butcher cutting up some insides of a cow or men yelling at me in Arabic their latest prices on oranges.
 I went to the Citadel and tried to make the best of my failed day.
 Byblos certainly had other things to offer, but certainly no souk worth seeing.

 byblos souk

-The tourist souk…not my cup of tea
+The tourist souk is not my cup of tea

 byblos ruins